mavericks065/feedback-prez/slides.md

 class: center, middle

-## How can I reduce the time spend on bugs?
+## How can I reduce the time spent on bugs?

 ![talk](./img/talk.png)